NotBluemoon/srgan/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+---

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-Resources that are used or I have referenced in the development of this project.
+Resources that are used or referenced in the development of this project.
 * [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802)
 * [PyTorch-GAN GitHub Repo](https://github.com/eriklindernoren/PyTorch-GAN/tree/master)
 * [DIV2K Dataset](https://github.com/eriklindernoren/PyTorch-GAN/tree/master)